Andrewon/Memholes/docs/Project Documents/Individual_Assignment_Specifications.md

 - Video Demo Creators:
   - xxx, 999 (Team Member Name, Number of Points; filled in at end of iteration)
   - xxx, 999 (Team Member Name, Number of Points; filled in at end of iteration)
-- Demo-Booth Operator: xxx (Team Member Name; filled in at end of iteration)
+- Demo-Booth Operator: Andy Ta

 ## Tasks:David Reddick